royoelen/DataQC/README.md

 ## Usage information

+### Requirements for the system

+- Have access to HPC with multiple cores.
+- Have Bash >=3.2 installed.
+- Have Java 8 installed.
+- Have Slurm scheduler managing the jobs in the HPC.
+- HPC has Singularity installed and running.

+### Setup of the pipeline

+You can either clone it by using git (if available in HPC):

+`git clone TBA`

+Or just download this from the gitlab/github download link and unzip.

 ### Input files

 - Unimputed genotype file in plink .bed format (https://www.cog-genomics.org/plink/1.9/input#bed).
 Genome build to be in **hg19**.
 It is advisable that .fam file also includes observed sex for all samples (format: males=1, females=2), so that pipeline does extra check on that.
 However, if this information is not available for all samples, pipeline just skips this check.